AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]** and click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

+You can now proceed to changing the default settings for [payment options](#configure-payment-options) functions and storefront display.

 ### General configuration options

 | Field | Scope | Description |